Patrice L'Heureux: Professional career

 On 13 November 2004, L'Heureux challenged Steve McKay (record 5–1) for the vacant Canadian heavyweight championship in Montreal.
 After knocking down McKay in the eighth round with a body shot, L'Heureux then knocked him out for good 27 seconds into the ninth round.
 However, in his first fight after winning the prestigious title in 2005, L'Heureux was viciously pummelled by American clubfighter Steve Pannell (33-8) to lose his undefeated ring record by a technical knock out at 2:31 of the first round.
 He beat undefeated Olympian Art Binkowski on points later that year.

 The 6-foot 5-inch tall right-hander suffered his second loss when he was knocked out in the seventh round by David Cadieux on 12 May 2006.
 He lost the rematch on points.
-On 26 May 2007, he suffered his fourth loss to the undefeated Alexander Povetkin by a knockout in the secondnd round.
+On 26 May 2007, he suffered his fourth loss to the undefeated Alexander Povetkin by a knockout in the second round.
 L'Heureux subsequently won four straight fights including two fights against Stephane Tessier.
 His first fight with Tessier earned L'Heureux the Quebec Boxing Council (CQB) Heavyweight Title.
 He died of a heart attack on 7 October 2018, aged 46.